1983 Formula One World Championship

-Ferrari won the Constructors' Championship, despite neither of its drivers finishing in the top two positions of the Drivers' Championship with the Maranello team's best placed driver René Arnoux, finishing only third in the drivers' standings overall – creating a unique feat in Formula One history.
+Ferrari won the Constructors' Championship, despite neither of its drivers finishing in the top two positions of the Drivers' Championship with the Maranello team's highest placing driver, René Arnoux, finishing only third in the drivers' standings overall – a unique feat in Formula One history.

 The season also included a non-championship Formula One race for the last time: the Race of Champions, held at Brands Hatch early April and won by defending World Champion Keke Rosberg.
 Brands Hatch would also host a championship round later that year under the European Grand Prix title, the first time that race title had been used as an official race title for a standalone championship event rather than being used as an honorary designation for pre-existing national Grands Prix as had been the case in previous seasons.

 Drivers and constructors

 Avon exited as a tyre supplier after two seasons.

 The following drivers and constructors contested the 1983 FIA Formula One World Championship.